cwells/taskgraph/README.md

 ```

 The programmer here declares the dependency `validate_fields -> clean_fields_pre_redis`, but then has to explicitly re-declare
-that same relationship later on by calling them in order:
+that same relationship later on by explicitly calling them in order:

 ```python
 def run(self):